mhstrkmp/100-days-of-code-RD1/log.md

 - The website is nearly ready.
   - I'm quite happy as it is the first time I build something like this from scratch.
   - https://mhstrkmp.github.io/bootstrap-portfolio-fun/

+### R1D40
+Bootcamp Day 7

+- Learned about CSS selectors
+- More CSS and Storybook.js